-There are many tools for creating a bootable drive, even Microsoft provides one of such tools.
+There are many tools for creating a Windows 10 bootable USB drive, even Microsoft provides one of such tools.
 But before explaining about the feature provided by Microsoft, let me put some light on how you can create bootable USB Flash Drive using a software called Rufus.

-Create Bootable USB/DVD Windows 10 Flash drive, using Rufus
+1. Create Windows 10 Bootable USB/DVD using Rufus

 Before starting the process, you should head on to the Microsoft page, and download the 64 or 32-bit version of the media creation tool.
 You can download the download the Windows 10 Technical Preview by joining the Windows Insider Program.
 One important thing that should be kept in mind is, you should be sure that you are using at least 4 GB USB drive for the 32-bit version and 8 GB drive for the 64-bit version.